sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ##### 1. Build Mandate Related Services

-Leadership, policies, technology, and user needs change.
+Leadership, policies, technology, and user needs change over time.
-The department needs to be in full control of its ability to deliver on its mandate[^6].
+The department needs to be in full control of its ability to deliver on its mandate[^6] while adjusting to said changes.
-As discussed above risk to Canadians cannot be off loaded on to vendors through responsibility offloading (for further discussion please refer to ([Annex 1, Historical Context](#historical-context)).
+As discussed above, risk to Canadians cannot be off loaded on to vendors through responsibility offloading (for further discussion please refer to ([Annex 1, Historical Context](#historical-context)).
 To the contrary, attempting to offload responsibility to vendors introduces risk to the government, as such large projects take years to deliver any value to Canadians, and have an increased likelihood of failure[^7].

 For further discussion, reference [Annex 1, GC IT Project Analysis](#gc-it-project-analysis).